 If you think of an outback town with one corner store and a bakery as its culinary limits, you’ll be pleasantly mistaken with a trip to Biloela.

-Jump onboard the Bombay Express and transport yourself to India, or get a taste of Thailand at Thai Noi Restaurant.
+Visit the Dragon Garden Chinese Restaurant for dine in, smorgasboard or takeaway or get a taste of Thailand at Thai Noi Restaurant.

-Treat yourself to classic outback hospitality at The Commercial Hotel’s Top Pub, Hotel Settler’s Bistro, or the Grevillea Steakhouse.
+Treat yourself to classic outback hospitality at the recently renovated Biloela Hotel, The Commercial Hotel’s Top Pub, Hotel Settler’s Bistro, or the Grevillea Steakhouse.